TandonDevOps/IndraABM/tutorial/script.md

 Since basic model is only a minimal model that inherits from model.py, agents in the basic model do nothing but moving around randomly while printing some information out.
 While normally in a real ABM model, agents in each group do a certain action under a specific rule.
 So there are mainly two things you need to define in your new model.
-The first is the action which may be moving to another place, switching groups and so on.
-The second is the rule which shows the condition that whether the agent does the action or not.
+The agent first surveys the environment.
+The second is to respond to the result of that survey.
-Also, agents might be doing other stuff (based on what model you define) before the final action such as eating sheep and reproducing for the wolf in [wolfsheep](http://edutechwiki.unige.ch/en/NetLogo_Wolf_Sheep_Predation_model) model.
+This response might include things such as moving, switching groups, eating sheep and reproducing for the wolf in [wolfsheep](http://edutechwiki.unige.ch/en/NetLogo_Wolf_Sheep_Predation_model) model.
 For example, let's look at the agent_action we have in segregation.py
 ```